coateshl/coateshl.github.io/index.md

 -	Collaborate with teams and units to develop guiding principles and processes for using institutional data for research purposes.
 -	Collaborate with the UISO, UIPO, General Counsel, and UITS to address emerging areas such as the EU General Data Protection Regulation (GDPR), genomic data, learning analytics, etc.
 -	Contribute to security reviews of third-party platforms and make determinations regarding use of such systems for research purposes.

+**7/2017 – 6/2023**

+**Associate Librarian, IUPUI University Library, Center for Digital Scholarship**

+Digital Scholarship & Data Management Librarian
+My role as the Digital Scholarship and Data Management Librarian at University Library is to provide research support to IUPUI faculty, staff, and students, including support for open research practices.
+ - Meet researchers’ needs related to research data management, archiving, sharing requirements, discovery, and reproducibility by providing consultations, workshops, and maintaining strong working relationships with other research support units.
+ - Manage the institutional data repository (IUPUI DataWorks) as a platform for enabling sustainable data sharing, discovery, reuse, and citation.
+IUPUI DataWorks publishes both open data and metadata about controlled access datasets.
+ - Advocate for and support the responsible use of research impact metrics and qualitative evidence in the tenure and promotion process, coordinating the campus-wide Research Metrics Services at IUPUI team.
+ - Contribute to the broader mission of the Center for Digital Scholarship by engaging with faculty, staff, and students about dissemination of scholarly products including publications, data, code, and more.

 **5/2018 – 3/2020**